will-cern/xroofit-readthedocs/docs/source/hypothesisTesting.rst

   * What are your hypoSpace parameters, and what values are they set to (or which are used as axis parameters)?
   * What hypoPoints are you testing?
   * What p-value type are you using (pNull or pCLs)?
-  * How are you interpolating the p-value across the hypoSpace (linear, or log-linear, or something else)?
+  * How are you interpolating the p-value across the hypoSpace (linear, or log-linear, or something else. xRooFit uses log-linear interpolation of p-values along the parameter of interest axis)?
   * What PLR test-statistic variant are you using (two-sided, one-sided-capped-above, one-sided-capped-below, uncapped, one-sided-absolute, ...)?
   * Are you determining the ts distributions with toys or with asymptotic formulae?
   * What is the uncertainty on the p-value of each point?